Edge-Learning-Machine/Micro-LM_old/README.md

 The program must be configured in AI_main.h, where the user has to specify some #define:
 - The algorithm: SVM or DT or KNN
 - DS_TEST, if you want to test performance in a dataset, instead of doing one shot estimations
 - if DS_TEST is defined, then, if you define SAMPLE_TESTINGSET, a minimal_testing_set (.c and .h files) is used, which is produced by Desk-LM if its nTests variable is different from 'full'.
-Otherwise (if DS_TEST is defined), testing_set (.c and .h files) is used
+Otherwise (if DS_TEST is defined), testing_set (.c and .h files) is used, which is produced by Desk-LM if its nTests variable is equal to 'full'.
 - REGRESSION, if you want to perform a regression.
 Default is classification (no regression)